 He was educated at Monash University from 1966 to 1973, earning an Honours Science Degree majoring in Pure Mathematics, and completing a PhD under the supervision of Professor Finch (and partly with Terry Speed at Sheffield in 1971).
 In 1973 he received a Dip Ed at La Trobe University.

-During the 1970 and 1980s, he also travelled somewhat in Europe and developed a special interest in Byzantine Studies and Greek and Middle Eastern history.
+During the 1970 and 1980s he also travelled somewhat in Europe, and developed a special interest in Byzantine Studies and Greek and Middle eastern history.

 In 1979 he moved across to St Michael’s Grammar School, where he stayed until 1987.
 In 1988 he was appointed Head of Mathematics at Scotch College, where he has been ever since.
 Scotch is a school which has produced such mathematicians as Sir Thomas Cherry, ER Love, and other Australian professors such as Tim Brown and Robert Bartnik.

-Michael has had a profound influence on his own at Scotch.
+Michael has had a profound influence of his own at Scotch.
 In its history, Scotch has produced 16 AMC medals, 15 of which were awarded after he arrived.
 This is an average of more than one per year.
 In addition, Scotch has produced 9 members of IMO teams, all since his arrival at the school, an average of almost one per year in recent times.
 Michael’s influence on mathematics at Scotch clearly pervades all levels in a positive way.

-He was an original member of the Mathematics Challenge for Young Australians Problems Committee and has for over ten years been a member of the Australian Mathematical Olympiad Committee Senior Problems Committee.
+He was an original member of the Mathematics Challenge for Young Australians Problems Committee, and has for over ten years been a member of the Australian Mathematical Olympiad Committee Senior Problems Committee.

 He was Deputy Leader of the Australian IMO team on three occasions, including the very difficult trip to India in 1996 when one of our students became ill and Michael and Cheryl stayed behind with him.